Arrays and Lists in SQL Server

 To pair the values from the lists, we synchronise them on the listpos column.

-Here is the same operation, but using string_split and making use of the third parameter to get the list position.
+Here is the same operation, this time with string_split making use of the third parameter to get the list position.
 As noted above, this requires SQL 2022 or later.

 SELECT o.orderid, p.value AS prodid,